x

 Credit: WXIA

-No impact from Hurricane Milton is expected in north Georgia, but the forecast is fluid.
+No impact from Hurricane Milton is expected in north Georgia, thanks to our fall front that will be stalled over central/southern Georgia.

 Before You Leave, Check This Out